 Its walking season.
 And people are getting out, despite some crazy weather.
 A friend has just left on the Australian Alps Walking Track (AAWT).
 Another is about to leave.
 A work mate is planning to walk it in autumn.
 And I am seeing many posts from people who were out on the track during recent epic snowfalls.
 It seems like our premier long distance trail is getting a lot of love at present.

-Many of the usual issues will remain, like sections that are hard to find in the hill and valley country in the south.
+Many of the usual issues will remain, like sections that are hard to find in the hill and valley country in the south (although in early 2023, the section of the AAWT from Mt Sunday to Low Saddle, which has been problematic for walkers for some time has now been cleared by volunteers from Bushwalking Victoria).
 In the northern end, the heavy rains are making it hard to do river crossings in places like the Murrumbidgee and Eucumbene rivers and Morass Creek.
 Fire regrowth in some areas is also making for some hard navigation.
 And the road from Mt Beauty to Falls Creek will be closed through summer, making support and food drops on the Bogong High Plains slightly more problematic (you can reach the High Plains via Omeo).
 Because of heavy rains, there are many local road closures in the mountains.

 But, as always it is a great adventure.

-The newest story/ video I have seen comes from Tom’s Outdoors in Tumut, who recently released Wake Up and Walk.
+A recent story/ video on the AAWT comes from Tom’s Outdoors in Tumut, who have released Wake Up and Walk.
 A ‘documentary short film following Dominic Erbacher’s 23 day, 700km Australian Alps Walking Track journey and the ups and downs of solo hiking’.

 Last winter Huw Kingston did a winter crossing of the full length of the Australian Alps Walking Track, visiting all ski resorts along the way as part of his Alpine Odyssey.